PMGH/oauth2-test-provider/README.md

 - User is redirected to the Consumer app that they initially tried to access.
 - The Consumer app adds an access_token cookie that allows the user access for as long as the token is valid.
 - Token expiry is determined by the Provider app (the issuer) in the doorkeeper.rb file.
+- The user should be able to access the Consumer app.

 ## API Journey (JSON)